mvysny/mvysny.github.io/_posts/2022-12-11-kotlin-native-lessons-learned.md

 * Write-Once-Run-Anywhere (WORA) is simply critical advantage, as can be seen from the text above.
   You don't have to write and test every library on all possible CPUs and platforms: you write it only once and leverage JRE to run it properly.
+Simply amazing.
 * Threading with JRE is simply a completely different level than any pthread-based threading.
   Not only we have higher-level abstractions like Executors, but we also have a Java Memory Model with the happens-before relationship, guaranteed to work on any CPU and platform.
 * Database support is simply on a different level in JDK.
 Drivers work and are portable across all CPUs, because of WORA.
+* You don't have to program in Java to use JDK.
+JDK is awesome, Java is ... average.
+  However, JDK+Kotlin is simply brilliant.